justinethier/zig-mark-sweep-gc/README.md

 It is also helpful to define functions as part of a `struct` type, allowing a more natural organization of code.
 Though this has been a standard feature in most languages for a long time now.
 [Including C++](https://stackoverflow.com/a/13125960/101258).
 ## Pointers

-The `sweep` function uses a pointer-to-pointer to walk the link list of all objects and unlink unused objects:
+The `sweep` function uses a pointer-to-pointer to walk the linked list of all objects and unlink unused objects:

 ```c
 void sweep(VM* vm)